 If you choose to hide empty staves, any staff text belonging to an empty staff will also be hidden.

 Staff text can, for example, be used to apply indications such as Solo or Pizzicato to one staff in a score.
-Depending on what the instructions of the staff text are, MIDI playback of that staff at the text location can be altered to match the instructions by right-clicking on the staff text and selecting
+Depending on what the instruction of the staff text is, playback of that staff at the text location can sometimes be altered to match the instruction.
+The playback properties of a staff text can be accessed in two ways:

 System text is applied to one staff in the score, but is indicative for every staff in the system.
 Any associated playback properties are applied to the whole system.
 The text will appear in all instrument parts.